 The Optoma GT1080e has an impressive spec sheet that should mean it performs well in both ambient light and dark conditions – perfect for outdoors.
 It’s short-throw, can project up to 300 inches, has 3000 lumens and a 25000:1 contrast ratio.
 The GT1080e has a resolution of 1920 x 1080 (HD) and can even display 3D content.

-The Optoma HD145X is a mid-range projector that offers fantastic brightness – 3600 lumens – for under £500.
+The Optoma HD145X is a mid-range projector that still offers fantastic brightness – a large 3600 lumens – for under £500.
 It projects up to 301 inches, is 1080p Full HD resolution and can display 3D content.
-It’s a long throw model with a 25,000:1 contrast ratio, has a 5-watt speaker and comes with one HDMI port.
+It's a long throw model with a 25,000:1 contrast ratio, has a five-watt speaker and comes with a single HDMI port.

-Great for small size and simplicity: Philips PicoPix Max One PPX520
+Great for smaller size: Philips PicoPix Max One

 This neat little mini projector can fit in the palm of your hand, but don’t judge it by its size alone.
 The PicoPix PPX520 beams out an image in Full HD 1080p with a screen size of up to 120 inches and even boasts a 10000:1 contrast ratio.
-Great for movie or sports nights with friends – it comes with a built-in 5-hour battery life and a USB Type-C port to connect up to laptops, smartphones and tablets.
+Great for movie or sports nights with friends – it comes with a built-in 5-hour battery life and a USB Type-C port to connect laptops, smartphones and tablets.
 Just be aware that due to their lower lumen count, smaller projectors will only be able to produce a good image quality in much darker conditions, so that will affect outdoor performance.

-Great for being compact and lightweight: LG CineBeam PF50KS
+Great for small and lightweight: LG CineBeam PF50KS